notweb-pusher/ADS/README.md

 - Trie
 - Z function
 - KMP
-- few more coming soon
+- few more coming soon (actually not)